choc1024/dns-blocklist/README.md

 hostlist-compiler -c config.json -o myCustomBlocklist.txt
 ```
 Please note that the compilation may take a few minutes (for me it took half an hour).
 It is recommended to let it run in the background while you do other things.

+# Notice

+I am currently working on a script that automatically compiles everything and updates them to github REGULARLY, but it is not complete (yet), and until then everything will be compiled manually every day (or so).

+## GitLab and GitHub

+The blocklist has been uploaded to both GitLab AND GitHub, but GitHub is the RECOMMENDED source because it I mainly upload all updates to it (the script may fix it but IDK).